 A POSA would have been motivated to use a PCI or PCIe bus in the system of Heinrich because PCIe had already become the "general-purpose interconnect of choice" well before the time of the alleged invention of the '490 patent.
-See, e.g., Kolbehdari et al., The Emergence of PCI Express in the Next Generation of Mobile Platforms, Intel Tech.
-J., 9(1):21-34 (2005) ("Kolbehdari") (Ex-1116), 21 ("[T]he PCI Express technology has evolved to the general-purpose interconnect of choice for a wide range of applications, including graphics, storage, networking, etc.").
+See, e.g., Ex-1216, 12 ("[T]he PCI Express technology has evolved to the general-purpose interconnect of choice for a wide range of applications, including graphics, storage, networking, etc.")).
 In fact, PCIe was "widely adopted" by the market, including for "chip-to-chip" communications, in the computing and communications industries.
 Id.
 Thus, a POSA would have been motivated to use the PCIe bus connecting the baseband and application processors in Tsai to connect the baseband and application processors in Heinrich.
-Lin-¶128.
+Lin-¶150.

 A POSA would have had a reasonable expectation of success that the combination of Tsai's PCIe bus would work with the system of Heinrich.
 In particular, Heinrich explains that one of ordinary skill could use several different buses to connect the baseband processor and the application processor, including USB.
-Ex-1104, 4:46-50.
+Ex-1204, 4:46-50.
 Tsai similarly discloses that one of ordinary skill could use several different buses to connect the baseband processor to the application processor, including USB and PCIe.
-Ex-1117, 8:16-30 ("[T]he communications sub-system 210 [which includes baseband processor (id. at 5:59-6:5)] [and] the computing sub-system 230 [which includes application processor (id. at 7:33-44)] . . . may communicate various power management messages . . . via a communications bus 220 Examples of various I/O interconnects suitable for implementation as the communications bus 220 . . . may include without limitation Peripheral Component Interconnect (PCI) [and] PCI Express (PCIe), CardBus, Universal Serial Bus (USB), IEEE 1394 FireWire, and so forth.").
-Lin-¶129.
+Ex-1217, 8:16-30 ("[T]he communications sub-system 210 [which includes baseband processor (id., 5:60-6:5)] [and] the computing sub-system 230 [which includes application processor (id., 7:33-44) . . . may communicate various power management messages ... via a communications bus 220. . . .
+Examples of various I/O interconnects suitable for implementation as the communications bus 220. . . . may include without limitation Peripheral Component Interconnect (PCI) [and] PCI Express (PCIe), CardBus, Universal Serial Bus (USB), IEEE 1394 FireWire, and so forth.").
+Lin-¶151.

-A POSA would have understood Tsai to disclose that one could use USB, PCI, and PCIe buses interchangeably to connect baseband processors to application processors.
+A POSA would understand Tsai to disclose that one could use USB, PCI, and PCIe buses interchangeably to connect baseband processors to application processors.
 Moreover, USB, PCI, and PCIe buses share many similarities that make them interchangeable.
-Each is designed to support chip-to-chip communication.
-And, each bus is "packet-based"-meaning that it transmits data in standardized portions called "packets."
-Further, USB and PCIe are each "serial"

-buses-meaning that each communicates data one bit at a time instead of multiple bits at a time in parallel (although systems using PCIe may include multiple serial "lanes" over which to transmit data).
-Therefore, a POSA would have had a reasonable expectation that using a PCI or PCIe bus in the system disclosed by Heinrich-which discloses using an interchangeable USB bus-would work for its intended purpose.
-Lin-¶130.
+Each is a "serial bus"-meaning that it communicates data one bit at a time instead of multiple bits at a time in parallel (although systems using PCIe may include multiple serial "lanes" over which to transmit data).
+Each bus is "packet-based"-meaning that it transmits data in standardized portions called "packets."
+Therefore, a POSA would have a reasonable expectation that using a PCI or PCIe bus in the system disclosed by Heinrich-which discloses using an interchangeable USB bus-would work for its intended purpose.
+Lin-¶152.